Install with Helm

 Set up OIDC authorization for the Gloo UI.
 For more information, see UI authentication. prometheus.enabled

 Disable the default Prometheus instance as needed to provide your own.
 Otherwise, you can keep the default Prometheus server enabled, and deploy a production-level server to scrape metrics from the server.
-For more information, see the Prometheus customization options. redis
+For more information on each option, see Best practices for collecting metrics in production. redis

 Running